Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Experiment Design

-One of the main tasks in an industrial evaluation is to collect feedback from the industry practitioners.
-In software engineering research, typical methods to collect such feedback are based on questionnaires and interviews conducted with employees at these companies~\cite{lethbridge2005studying,stol2018abc}.
-In this study, to empirically assess the fuzzer \evo and evaluate its further potential integration in industrial settings, we conducted our study with eight employees at Meituan (testers and managers).
-Table~\ref{tab:ind-participate} represents info of the eight industrial participants, i.e., positions (see \emph{Position}), years of working in testing in industry (see \emph{\#Years}), and the size of group the participant leads (see \emph{\#Group}).
+Table~\ref{tab:ind-participate} represents information about all these industrial participants, i.e., positions (see \emph{Position}), years of working in testing in industry (see \emph{\#Years}), and the size of group the participant leads (see \emph{\#Group}).
 Note that terms in \emph{Position} are based on the job title terminology used internally at Meituan.
-The eight participants vary over four different positions, which are responsible for various testing related tasks.
+The roles of all participants vary over seven different positions, which are responsible for various tasks, such as testing, development and product.
 This could provide diverse viewpoints to this industrial evaluation.
-More specifically, the DSQ participant is in charge of all testing departments at Meituan Select.
+More specifically, the \emph{Director of Software Quality (DSQ)} participant is in charge of all testing departments at Meituan Select.
 He is involved in the interview study mainly to provide viewpoints to challenges relating to their business scope.
-The PSE participant is the department manger of internal testing tool development at Meituan Select, which can share opinions from the standpoint of applicability and further integration of the fuzzer and challenges they meet in order to enable testing of industrial services.
-The three QAM participants manage testing tasks and are responsible for various specific services, such as services for inventory management at warehouse and payment.
+The \emph{Principal Software Engineer} (PSE) participant is the department manger of internal testing tool development at Meituan Select, who can share opinions from the standpoint of applicability and further integration of the fuzzer and challenges they meet in order to enable testing of industrial services.
+The \emph{Quality Assurance Manager} (QAM) participants manage testing tasks and are responsible for various specific services, such as services for inventory management at warehouse and payment.
 They could give us feedback on preference of applying \evo to their testing tasks, and share their difficulties/experience in managing testing tasks for various kinds of industrial services.
-The three QAE participants were involved based on their familiarity with the selected case studies.
+The \emph{Quality Assurance Engineer} (QAE) participants were involved based on their familiarity with the selected SUTs.
 They mainly handle testing tasks for specific services, such as write test cases and perform manual testing.
 Thus, they could give feedback on the generated tests and share their experience in daily tasks which fuzzers like \evo aim to automate.
+Besides feedback from practitioners who work in software testing, we also involved \emph{Product Manager} (PDM), \emph{Development Manager} (PDM) and \emph{Developer} (DPE) at Meituan for assessing \evo from different viewpoints.